Generating Framing in Home Designer Pro

 1. Select Build> Framing> Build Framing from the menu.

-Note: Starting in Home Designer 2023, a Build All Framing tool is also available, allowing you to quickly build, or rebuild, all floor, ceiling, wall, and roof framing throughout the current plan with a single click.
+Note: A Build All Framing tool is also available, allowing you to quickly build, or rebuild, all floor, ceiling, wall, and roof framing throughout the current plan with a single click.
 This is only recommended after you have set all of your framing properties to your liking.

 Choosing what framing to build within the Build Framing dialog